CFOP method: Skipped stages

 Depending on the initial state of the cube and the exact moves made in previous stages, it is possible to complete one stage in such a way that the next stage is also already complete.
 This is known as a skip, commonly referred to specifically by the stage that isn't required in the solve.
-A PLL skip is the most common, occurring (when "unforced") approximately once in 72 solves, followed by an OLL skip with a 1 in 216 chance to occur.
+A PLL skip is the most common, occurring (when "unforced") approximately 1 in 72 solves, followed by an OLL skip with a 1 in 216 chance to occur.
 A combination of the two, a full last layer skip, occurs approximately once in 15,552 solves.
 The Cross and F2L stages of a competition-legal scramble are almost certainly not skippable, though a scramble may present the solver with "free" cross pieces or F2L pairs that are already solved or matched.
 As speedsolving time is closely related to the number of moves required, any opportunity to make fewer moves presents a significant advantage to the solver.
 Many speedsolvers have the ability, falling under the general skillset of "lookahead", to identify the likely permutation they will see for the next stage based on the progress of the current stage, and they can vary their solution to avoid permutations that require more moves or an algorithm they are slower to perform.
 This same ability can allow the solver, in specific known scenarios, to "force" a stage skip with a particular sequence of moves to solve the remainder of the current stage; for instance, by recognizing a particular OLL permutation and performing a specific OLL algorithm, the solver can simultaneously solve PLL, effectively obtaining a PLL skip.

 There also exist many advanced extension algorithm sets to be used alongside CFOP, such as COLL, Winter Variation, VLS, ZBLL, and more.
 However, it is not necessary to learn them in order to solve the cube or to use the CFOP method.
 These sets usually have a large numbers of algorithms; ZBLL has a total of 472 of them.
 Therefore, most solvers do not learn these sets and instead focus on improving their skills within regular CFOP.